Q. in terms of wellbeing are men a special case?

 These disparities could be down to a number of factors including:

-- A lack of insight by males into their levels of physical, relational, professional and recreational wellbeing gained from doing a self-audit into where they invest their time, energy and resources.
+- A lack of self-insight by males into their levels of physical, relational, vocational and recreational wellbeing gained from doing a self-audit into where they invest their time, energy and resources.

 - A lack of knowledge and guidance to give males the wisdom to know of the potential threats to and means to enhance their physical, relational, professional and recreational wellbeing.